Judge jails man for 'most heinous crime' of trying to sexually exploit a child in Cork

 He is originally from Rhondda in South Wales, came to Ireland 10 years ago and was married with a family here but the marriage has ended.

-Ms Jane Hyland, senior counsel, said the accused accepted the gravity of the offence.
-He has attended the Safer Lives Programme and is now in a relationship with a woman who has health difficulties and he provides care for her, Ms Hyland said.
+Ms McCarthy said the accused accepted the gravity of the offence.
+He has attended the Safer Lives Programme and is now in a relationship with a woman who has health difficulties and he provides care for her.